Fascial Distortion Model: Spine, Ribs, and Sacral Pelvis

 Description

 The FDM workshop covers extensive diagnosis and treatment of the neck, back, and hips.
-Practicum time is an integral part of this course, providing practitioners with effective diagnosis and treatment tools for treating low back pain, sciatica, and other back, neck, and hip injuries.
+Practicum time is integral to this course, providing practitioners with effective diagnosis and treatment tools for treating low back pain, sciatica, and other back, neck, and hip injuries.
 Each distortion and the likely outcomes with and without treatment are defined and explained.
 Extensive hands-on time is an integral part of this course.
 This course highlights the diagnosis and treatment of spine, sacrum, and pelvis injuries, with plenty of supervised practicum time so that physicians can return to their offices with skills they can immediately utilize.

 Learning Objectives